madesimply/fluent/README.md

 chain.withNplusArgs([...data]);
 ```

-#### Null param methods are not callable
+### Functions with no args are properties
-If you have functions that have no arguments defined, you reference them as a property in the chain, not a function call.
+If you have functions that have no arguments defined, you can reference them as a property in the chain, not a function call.
 Eg a `required` function without args is chained like this: `string.min(8).required`.

-#### Async functions
-Methods are called in order and await for responses if they're asynchronous.
-If you're certain your chain has no promises, you don't need an await.
-If you're unsure, there's no harm in using await.

-#### Method namespacing
+### Method namespacing
 You can have methods at any level... it's completely up to you.
 ```typescript
 type FancyMethods = {